WebMonitor.fyi logoWebMonitor.fyi

 Automated tracking of regulatory portals so the compliance team gets alerts on new rules, guidance documents, and enforcement actions the day they post.

 Compliance teams spend significant time checking regulatory portals manually — SEC, FDA, EPA, FTC, FINRA, OSHA, state agencies, international equivalents.
-WebMonitor.fyi automates the polling layer so the team gets alerts on changes within minutes rather than discovering them in a weekly review.
+WebMonitor.fyi automates the polling layer so the team gets alerts within hours of a change rather than discovering it in a weekly review.
 The regulatory compliance monitoring covers new proposed rules, finalized rules, guidance documents, no-action letters, enforcement orders, and warning letters.

 What it does